carnestoltes/chartsThingsBoard/README.md

 _The final result._

-## Automation tool using chatbot from Telegram
+## Chat-Bot based tool from Telegram

 You should give in the part of **main** the **token ID** from chatbot because without token don't works the tool.